 You've ordered your Rift or Vive and can't wait for it to arrive, but now you need a computer to run it.
 The dilemma: you don't have time to put a computer together yourself, or you don't feel comfortable delving that deep.
 Luckily, Dell puts together some great VR-capable computers under their XPS line.
 There is both an NVIDIA and AMD option to please members of both sides of the graphics card (GPU) debate.

-The XPS 8900 Special Edition is about as good of a gaming computer as you're going to get from Dell without delving into their Alienware line.
-Its processor (CPU) and GPU will deliver more than enough power for your VR ambitions, and its added features make the price easy to swallow.
+The XPS 8910 Special Edition is about as good of a gaming computer as you're going to get from Dell without delving into their Alienware line.
+Choose up to an NVIDIA GTX 1080 or AMD Radeon RX 480, both with 8GB of GDDR5 VRAM.